dkaranj/Eazyradius/README.md

 ## System Requirements

-Most current web servers with PHP & MySQL installed will be capable of running PHPNuxBill
+Most current web servers with PHP & MySQL installed will be capable of running Eazyradius

 Minimum Requirements